nik-ez/snowiq-docs/da-road-hazards.md

 ## Deleting Road Hazards

-A road hazard can be manually deleted when it is resolved, outdated or doesn't exist anymore.
+A road hazard can be manually deleted when it is resolved, outdated, or doesn't exist anymore.

 To delete a marker:
-  - Tap on an existing road hazard on the map
+  - Tap  an existing road hazard on the map
-  - The system will display 'Road hazard info' window
+  - The system will display a 'Road hazard info' window
   - Tap 'Delete' and confirm 'Yes' on the next prompt

 <img src="images/driver/da-road-hazards/da-road-hazard-delete-confirmation.png" class="ios width-sm" data-lightbox="4" />

-Once deleted, the marker will be removed from the map for all the system users.
+Once deleted, the marker will be removed from the map for all system users.

 </section>
 </section>